-In addition to his role as CEO, John serves as a Missionary with Resurrect Church Movement, the division of Jesus' Economy dedicated to equipping North American churches to effectively alleviate poverty and share about Jesus.
+In addition to his role as CEO of Jesus' Economy, John serves as a Missionary with Resurrect Church Movement, the division of Jesus' Economy dedicated to equipping North American churches to effectively alleviate poverty and share about Jesus.
 His new book is titled Jesus' Economy: A Biblical View of Poverty, the Currency of Love, and a Pattern for Lasting Change.
-John and his wife Kalene, and their dog Milton travel regularly to spread the message of Jesus' Economy and equip churches.
+John and his wife Kalene travel regularly to spread the message of Jesus' Economy and equip churches.
 You can support them here.

-John speaks internationally and would love to visit your church, small group, classroom, or speak at your event.

-John is the General Editor of Faithlife Study Bible and Lexham Bible Dictionary and the author/coauthor of 12 books, including The Resurrected Servant in Isaiah, Connect the Testaments: A 365-Day Devotional, and Cutting Ties with Darkness.
-John also serves as a Scholarly Advisor for non-profits and ministries and as President and frequent preacher for a church plant in a primarily unchurched neighborhood, and as the Intern Pastor at Faith Reformed Church (where he preaches and teaches weekly and has designed new disciple making and local missions strategies).
+John is the General Editor of Faithlife Study Bible and Lexham Bible Dictionary and the author/coauthor of 15 books, including The Resurrected Servant in Isaiah, Connect the Testaments: A 365-Day Devotional, and Cutting Ties with Darkness.
+John also serves as a Scholarly Advisor for non-profits and ministries, as President and frequent preacher for a church plant in a primarily unchurched neighborhood, and as the Intern Pastor at Faith Reformed Church (where he preaches and teaches weekly and has designed new disciple making and local missions strategies).

 John formerly served as founding Publisher of Lexham Press for Faithlife Corporation (makers of Logos Bible Software).
 During his eight-year tenure at Faithlife, he also served as Editor-in-Chief of Bible Study Magazine, which he took from conception to reality in under six months and led for six years.